 Data stewardship (DS) is the practice of overseeing an organization’s data assets, ensuring they are accessible, reliable, and secure throughout their lifecycles.
 This includes maintaining a comprehensive data dictionary that defines the various data elements and their relationships.
 Learn about the different types of data stewardship, their importance, and the challenges they face, especially in the context of emerging technologies like graph databases and large language models.
 Additionally, explore how effective master data management plays a crucial role in enhancing data stewardship.

-Michelle P. Knight: Making Information Make Se
+Michelle P. Knight: Making Information Make Sense

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.